anaelleltd/polkadotjs-apps-guide/README.md

 ## Getting Started
 This guide is divided into 9 parts.
-These 9 parts are ordered in level of difficulty (Beginner -> Advanced).
+These 9 parts are ordered in level of conceptual difficulty (Beginner -> Advanced).
 Each part covers multiple functionalities of Polkadot-JS Apps.
 Each part will be published as it becomes available (i.e non-linearly).